 For applications where only minimal slip-resistance is required: An "orange peel" texture should be achieved.
 The first glaze coat should be applied with a squeegee to leave a medium texture.
 After this coat has cured firm, sand the entire floor with 60 grit sandpaper.
 This may be done with a sanding block, pole sander or floor machine.
 If using a floor machine, move the machine at a steady speed and do not over sand any area.
 Sweep the sanding dust well with a soft bristle broom.
-Apply 1 coat of SL-P60 or WB-P53 with a squeegee at 300-400+ sf per gallon.
+Apply 1 coat of WB-P53 3.1, Alipoly 85, or CRU 75 per coverage instructions.
 Back roll to ensure an even distribution.